Liam-YorkRobertson/alx-backend-javascript/README.md

-In this repository we are going to be learning and working with ES6 basics.
+In this repository we are going to be learning and mastering back-end javascript.